Australia's system is more uniform than the US, but not uniformly better

 What about patient costs?
 Are they higher in the US?
 This is the greatest myth.

 Which system is better or worse?
-It depends, but if you are waiting for funded access to a new medicine, and you are one of the 92 per cent of Americans with insurance, the US is the better place to be.
+It depends, but if you are waiting for funded access to a new medicine and you are one of the 92 per cent of Americans with insurance, the US is undoubtedly the better place to be.

 Patient contributions in the US are highly variable and complex, based on a combination of deductibles and co-payments, depending on the coverage.

 What is true is that for the majority of individual Americans, their prescription medicine co-payment arrangements do not differ significantly from those in Australia.
-They might even be much lower in hundreds of millions of cases.
+They might even be much lower in billions of cases.

 As reported by BioPharmaDispatch yesterday, American patients pay a lower portion of their out-of-pocket prescription medicine costs than those in Australia.